 As a photographer, you might constantly be looking for a brilliant inspiration to photograph.
 However, a lot of beauty lies in the simple and the mundane, especially when it comes to photography at home.
 This will require your skills as a photographer to truly bring out the beauty of your subjects.

 The nine exercises that you have already done before will also serve as a learning and inspiration for you to ace photography at home.

-The COVID-19 situation can be depressing but also has given us ample opportunity to do the online courses that we have been putting off for so long.
-With a little motivation, we can actually end up learning and growing from this experience as artists.
-If you’ve been meaning to try photography at home, the lockdown is the perfect time to give it a shot.
-Take an online course on photography at Shaw Academy, among other things to do in a lockdown, and you will find your time flying by in a wink!
+The COVID-19 situation can be upsetting but it has also provided ample opportunity to do those online courses that you've been putting off for so long.
+With a little motivation, you can actually end up learning and growing from this experience as an artist!
+If you’ve been meaning to try photography at home, lockdown is the perfect time to give it a shot.
+Take an online photography course at Shaw Academy, and you will find time flying by in a wink!